relm-us/relm/ARCHITECTURE.md

 ## Frontend Client

-The frontend client is compatible with all modern desktop browsers (Chrome, Firefox, Edge).
+The frontend client is compatible with all modern desktop browsers (Chrome, Firefox, Safari, Edge).
 It has 3 major components:

 - an ECS (Entity Component System) based on [hecs](https://github.com/gohyperr/hecs) (see `client/src/ecs`)
 - a UI implemented in [svelte](https://svelte.dev/) (see `client/src/ui`)